 - 2. Bible, Matthew 17:20, King James Version

-- 3. more information on Marmot's research is cited in "Factors in employee health, wellbeing and resilience".
+- 3. more information on Marmot's research is cited in "Determinants of health, wellbeing and resilience".

 - 4. Marmot found that wealthy, high-status people live longest, in part due to their ability to more easily access resources with which to live more easily, with lower distress; and the autonomy to choose their work environment (e.g. as CEO, and the like).